MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 </details>
 <br>
 <details>
-<summary><b>Directory structure for scenario based Teams app</b></summary>
+<summary><b>Directory structure for scenario-based Teams app</b></summary>

-You have four different types of scenario based Teams app and directory structure looks similar for all types of apps.
-The following example shows a scenario based notification bot Teams app directory structure:
+You have five different types of scenario-based Teams apps, and their directory structure looks similar for all them.
+The following example shows a scenario-based notification bot Teams app directory structure:

-The new project folder contains following content:
+The new project folder contains the following content:

 | Folder name | Contents |
 | --- | --- |